At KAM, we are always happy to answer questions. Here are a few that our visitors most frequently ask.

 Websites and referral services:

-Please contact Brenda Nardi, Director of Development, College of Fine and Applied Arts, Krannert Art Museum. firstname.lastname@example.org or 217 265 6966.
+Please contact Brenda Nardi, Senior Director of Advancement, College of Fine and Applied Arts, Krannert Art Museum. firstname.lastname@example.org or 217 265 6966.

 Sketching is not only allowed, it is encouraged!
 At KAM, we often have artists and students drawing inspiration from the artwork on view.
 We simply ask visitors to please use pencil and to keep in mind that tour groups and visitors may be viewing the same gallery or artwork during their time here.

 The Kinkead Pavilion entrance on Sixth Street (pictured above) is wheelchair accessible, with automated doors at ground level.
-There is also a ramp entrance on the north side of the School of Art + Design.
-Full information on accessibility is available on the Parking and Accessibility page.
+There is also a ramp entrance on the north side of the School of Art & Design.
+Full information on accessibility is available on the Accessibility page.

 Service animals are permitted in all public areas of the university, including the galleries at Krannert Art Museum.
 The ADA stipulates that service animals must be harnessed, leashed, or tethered, unless these devices interfere with the service animal’s work or the individual’s disability prevents using these devices.
 In that case, the individual must maintain control of the animal through voice, signal, or other effective controls.

-Please see the "Service Animals" section of our Parking and Accessibility page for more information and links to campus accessibility resources.
+Please see the "Service Animals" section of our Accessibility page for more information and links to campus accessibility resources.

-All professional photography and videography and all coursework-related photography and videograpy must be scheduled in advance with KAM staff.
-Please contact Julia Nucci Kelly, Communications & Marketing Coordinator via the Contact form to schedule a time.
+Please note: All professional photography and videography and all coursework-related photography and videography must be scheduled in advance with KAM staff.
+Please contact Julia Nucci Kelly, Assistant Director of Marketing & Communications via the Contact form to schedule a time.